taoensso/tower/README.md

   2. Since we lack a locale-aware Cljs `format` fn, your translations _cannot_ use JVM locale formatting patterns.

 The API is otherwise exactly the same, including support for all decorators.

+##### Use with React (Reagent/Om/etc.)

+React presents a bit of a challenge to translations since it **automatically escapes all text content** as a security measure.

+This has two important implications for use with Tower's translations:

+  1. Content intended to allow _translator-controlled inline styles_ needs to provided to React with the `dangerouslySetInnerHTML` property.
+  2. All other content should get a `:<key>!`-style translation to prevent double escaping (Tower already escapes translations not marked with an exlamation point).

 ### Localization